40 W. North Avenue

 Built in 1893 as the Allegheny 233 Lodge, and then called the Masonic Hall Building and Apartments, the structure underwent a major renovation in 2016.
 Pittsburgh-based Loysen + Kreuthmeier Architects and Indovina Associates Architects developed residential apartments on upper floors and a new restaurant, bookstore, and cultural space on the first floor as a venue for City of Asylum’s programming.

 Visitors can expect to see a structurally-open, welcoming and flexible space used for performances, dining, and meetings.
-Enjoy a great evening at Brugge on North @ Alphabet City featuring great food & drinks, served in an intimate space, following the tour.
+Visitors will be able to visit with programming staff at kiosks set up around the space to learn about the building's history, text-based art, mission, state-of-the-art equipment and writer sanctuary program.
+Visitors are encouraged to browse the bookstore and/or visit Brugge on North @ Alphabet City featuring great food & drinks, served in an intimate space!

 City of Asylum @ Alphabet City® — is a home for writers, readers, and neighbors — that includes spaces for literary performances, film screenings, children's storytelling, jazz concerts, as well as a restaurant (Brugge on North) and an independent bookstore (City of Asylum Bookstore).